n3rdopolis/rebeccablackos/README.txt

   This is inspired by Linux distributions of the same theme (Hannah Montana Linux, and Justin Beiber Linux) that have appeared in the Linux community, only this is RebeccaBlackOS.
 This KDE blog post from 2011 also inspired the idea. http://ivan.fomentgroup.org/blog/2011/05/02/splash-screens-and-qml/

-  There are many native Wayland toolkits and libraries installed, QT, KDE Frameworks 5, GTK, EFL, Clutter and SDL has been compiled on this CD to support
+  There are many native Wayland toolkits and libraries installed, Qt, GTK, EFL, Clutter and SDL has been compiled to support Wayland.
-  Wayland as well as mpv, and gstreamer.

   Xwayland is also included, which allows X applications to run under a Wayland server.

-  There are also other Wayland Desktop environments that are usable: Liri, Enlightenment, and Gnome Shell Wayland, Kwin, and Sway aside from the default Weston
+  There are also other Wayland Desktop environments that are usable: Liri, Enlightenment, and Gnome Shell Wayland, Kwin, Wayfire, and Sway aside, from the default Weston Desktop shell.
-  Desktop shell.

   This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.